I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Are You a Better Writer Than Speaker?

 Of course, just because you’re a poor public speaker or verbal storyteller doesn’t mean you can’t write a good story.
 Some people are naturally better at writing down their thoughts than speaking them aloud.

 If this describes you, use this strength in your narration.
-Break out the colorful language, dive deep into a characters’ psyche, pull out every bag of tricks that you know, and focus on your narrator and your extensive knowledge of the world that you have built in your head.
+Break out the colorful language, dive deep into a characters’ psyche, pull out every bag of tricks that you know, and focus on your narrator and your extensive knowledge of the world that you have created in your head.